lambert/MAL/docs/rigs/3-hook_flapper_rig.md

   * 0.70 mm crimp

   * attach Rolling swivel with lock to the other end

+  * position top roling swivel for snood, beads and crimps approximately 10 cm from top rolling swivel and apply pressure to crimp as required to lock in place

+  * divide remaining rig body by three for positioning middle and lower swivel for snoods, and apply pressure to crimps to lock in place

+  * attach snoods (see below)

 ## Snoods

   * attach 15 lbs transparent monofilament to the rolling swivel, cut length as required

+  * add beads, bling, sequins or bait stopper as required

   * attach an Aberdeen size 8 ...
 4 hook to the snood end